 Intensive musical study and performance

-Credo Flute is a week-long flute intensive for students ranging in age and skill level.
+Credo Flute is a week-long flute intensive for musicians ranging in age and skill level.
 Flutists will have the opportunity to study with leading flutists in a meaningful mentoring environment.
 The week will consist of solo and orchestral excerpt masterclasses, technique classes, solo performances, and mock audition opportunities.

 As an important part of Credo’s mission of service, students devote one day of the week to a variety of service activities.
 They share their special musical gifts in concerts at day-care centers, local summer educational programs, nursing homes, and hospitals.
 They also experience the joy of accomplishment in such tasks as park site preparation, cleaning homeless shelters, and community beautification projects.
 The service day offers an opportunity for faculty and students to connect outside the confines of the practice room, and to develop a life-long passion for serving others with our art and being.